Please check out our Puppy Page to learn about how to adopt a Chapala Bay pup.

 No, Cotons need their people around.
 They are a very dependent breed, that is both their greatest strength and greatest weakness.
 Because they are bred for companionship, they are very attached to their people.
 They can not be well adjusted if left alone all day.
 If trained to be alone, they can be left a maximum of 3 to 4 hours.
 Young puppies can't be left that long.
 If you work all day, this is not the breed for you, unless they can go to a good, safe doggy daycare.

-Yes, we typically do, although not at the moment with Covid.
+Yes, we typically do.
 It is of benefit that the pups meet a lot of different people in order to be well adjusted.
 We just ask that our visitors wear clean clothes and not visit any dogs or dog parks before visiting.
-We have our guests wash their hands.
 It isn't healthy for the pups to never experience the outside world as well.
 A totally secluded sterile environment hurts their natural immunity, just like children.

 We take socialization very seriously.
-We make sure puppies have a lot of visitors, typically the in town families come once a week for a visit.
+We make sure puppies have a lot of visitors, typically the 'in town' families come once a week for a visit.
 We borrow our friend's children and make sure they meet a variety of men, women and children of all age groups.
 I also take them on a few field trips to help get them used to the car and going out.
-We do one visit to the pet store, one to an assisted living home, one to an extended care facility and one trip to the Vet.
 We provide them with a variety of toys, including tunnels.
 We make sure we expose them to different sounds.
 I make an attempt at being noisy, which is always a little tricky since I'm fairly quiet, ;-D. I also make sure they experience different types of surfaces, eat out of different containers, etc. I would say socialization would be one of our greatest strengths.

 Allergies are a tough one.
 They are considered hypoallergenic, however, I find a lot of people are still allergic.
 I always test out allergies before going ahead, just to be on the safe side.